Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Auditing Framework

-In this section, we describe our methodology to measure tracking, profiling, and ad targeting by Amazon and third-party skills.
+In this section, we describe our methodology for measuring data collection, usage, and sharing of user interaction data by Amazon and third party skills.
 Figure \ref{fig:va-approach} presents the overview of our approach.
-At a high level, we first intentionally leak data by interacting with skills on Amazon Echo, then measure data tracking by intercepting network traffic, profiling by requesting data from Amazon, and ad targeting by analyzing ads on popular websites and music streaming skills.
+At a high level, (1) we intentionally expose data by installing and interacting with skills on Alexa Echos; (2) capture the endpoints that collect this data by intercepting network traffic; and (3) then analyze ad targeting on popular websites to infer the usage of exposed data.
+These steps are described next, in Sections \ref{sec:leaking-data}, \ref{sec:capturing-network-traffic}, and \ref{subsection:capturing-advertisements}, respectively.
+Our experiments were conducted from University of Washington and University of California, Davis in the US.
+All of the IP addresses for respective experiments geolocated to the same approximate location.